BREFs and the BAT conclusions they contain form the basis for permitting PPC Part A activities.

 BREFs bring together users’ real-world experiences of BAT to provide reference information for regulators to use when determining permit conditions.

 The documents describe, in particular, applied techniques, present emissions and consumption levels, techniques considered for the determination of best available techniques as well as BAT conclusions and any emerging techniques.

 The Industrial Emissions Directive (IED)’s Article 13 requires the European Commission to organise ‘an exchange of information between Member States, the industries concerned and environmental non-governmental organisations on best available techniques, associated monitoring and developments’ and to publish the results.
-Information on UK lead contacts for BREF technical working groups can be found within this table.

 BAT conclusions are the final evaluations of Best Available Techniques and form part of every BREF.
 They determine the reference points used to set permit conditions for installations covered by the IED.